eleriaqueen/d2dx-install-script/README.md

 # d2dx-install-script

-Powershell script(s) to install and/or update d2dx by fetching latest release from https://github.com/bolrog/d2dx
+(Unofficial) Powershell script(s) to install and/or update d2dx by fetching latest release from https://github.com/bolrog/d2dx

 ## which script should I use ?